 If there is more than one applicant for each position open for nomination, there will be an election at the AGM for that position.
 Individuals may nominate for more than one position.

 Only existing Financial Supporters, or ‘Members’, at the date of this notice are entitled to nominate for and run for the Management Committee, and vote at the AGM.
 New supporters who join or renew after this date are welcome to attend and participate in discussion.

-Nominees for committee membership and any submission of resolutions for discussion at the AGM must be submitted to Tanya Ali at firstname.lastname@example.org 14 days before the meeting – that is, by 6:30pm on Wednesday 24 November 2021.
+Nominees for Management Committee membership and any submission of resolutions for discussion at the AGM must be submitted to the Managing Director, Tanya Ali at firstname.lastname@example.org 14 days before the meeting – that is, by 6:30pm on Wednesday 23 November 2022.

 ORDINARY MEMBER (3 YEAR TERM)

 I’m currently heading up the ABC’s Innovation Lab, and I have almost 20 years of experience in the media, across content production, digital transformation and strategy.
 I’ve produced radio, built websites and apps, made music, worked in museums and education, and reported on sport and the arts.

 I got my start at FBi Radio, building up my knowledge, experience and contacts, and wouldn’t be where I am today if not for my involvement with the station.
 I became a supporter before FBi went to air full-time, produced and then presented The Bridge: Sydney Retrospective, and also produced stories for Sunday Night At The Movies.
 I really care about FBi, what it means for Sydney music, arts and culture, and I want to see it have a strong future for many years to come.
 I believe I can meaningfully contribute to the projects the Management Committee will take on as part of FBi new 3-year strategy.